Shreyashebbare/Shreyashebbare/README.md

 ### Hi, I'm Shreyas 👋

-For 17 years I taught JEE Physics to lakhs of students at Vedantu, Unacademy, and Physics Wallah.
+For 13 years I taught JEE Physics to lakhs of students at Vedantu, Unacademy, and Physics Wallah.
 Most recently I was Head of Department at Vedantu, where I owned hiring, training, and curriculum for a team teaching hundreds of thousands of students.
-B.Tech Mechanical from VNIT Nagpur, AIR 3920 in JEE 2005, and a few years as an engineer at National Instruments before coaching took over.
+Before that, 3 years as an engineer at National Instruments.
+B.Tech Mechanical from VNIT Nagpur, AIR 3920 in JEE 2005.

 I'm now moving into product and tech.
 The projects below are how I've been learning to build, not just teach: full apps, an autonomous trading agent, and a game engine, all built solo.